-Wearing cloth face coverings is recommended.
-Cloth face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
-Face coverings should be worn by staff and students (particularly older students) if feasible and are most essential in times when physical distancing is difficult.
-Consider cloth face coverings for younger children if it is determined they can reliably wear, remove, and handle masks following CDC guidance throughout the day.
+Wearing masks is recommended.
+Masks are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
+Masks should be worn by staff and students and are most essential in times when physical distancing is difficult.
+Consider masks for younger children if it is determined they can reliably wear, remove, and handle masks following CDC guidance throughout the day.
 Individuals should be reminded frequently not to touch the face covering and to wash their hands.

-☐ Cloth face coverings should not be placed on:
+$\Box$ Masks should not be placed on:

-- Anyone who has trouble breathing or is unconscious - Anyone who is incapacitated or otherwise unable to remove the face covering without assistance - Anyone who cannot tolerate a cloth face covering due to developmental, medical, or behavioral health needs
+- Children under age 2 - Anyone who has trouble breathing or is unconscious - Anyone who is incapacitated or otherwise unable to remove the face covering without assistance - Anyone who cannot tolerate a cloth face covering due to developmental, medical, or behavioral health needs

-Schools should share guidance and information with staff, students, and families on the proper use, wearing, removal, and cleaning of cloth face coverings, such as CDC's guidance on wearing and removing cloth face masks and CDC's use of cloth face coverings.
-It is recommended that schools teach and reinforce the use of cloth face coverings for students and staff on buses or other school transportation vehicles, inside school buildings, and anywhere on school grounds.
-Wearing cloth face coverings is most important when students and staff cannot maintain 6 feet apart from each other, such as in hallways and when moving between classes is necessary.
-Alternatives to cloth face coverings such as plastic face shields may be appropriate in some situations.
+Schools should share guidance and information with staff, students, and families on the proper use, wearing, removal, and cleaning of masks, such as CDC's guidance on How to Wear Masks and CDC's Use of Masks to Slow the Spread of COVID-19.
+It is recommended that schools teach and reinforce the use of masks for students and staff on buses or other school transportation vehicles, inside school buildings, and anywhere on school grounds.
+Wearing masks is most important when students and staff cannot maintain 6 feet apart from each other, such as in hallways and when moving between classes is necessary.
+Alternatives to masks such as plastic face shields may be appropriate in some situations.